-Peter Stern is a litigation partner in the firm’s San Francisco office.
-He has a general commercial practice with an emphasis on intellectual property litigation and counseling.
+Peter Stern is a partner in the firm’s Intellectual Property Group.
+Mr. Stern has a general commercial practice with an emphasis on intellectual property litigation and counseling.
 His experience in patent matters includes adversarial licensing and all phases of litigation.
 He has litigated or arbitrated numerous commercial disputes in the fields of contract, licensing, and trade secret misappropriation.
-He also has experience in internal investigations involving the Foreign Corrupt Practices Act, primarily in Asia.
+He also has an active practice in internal investigations involving the Foreign Corrupt Practices Act, primarily in Asia.

-Mr. Stern has also handled several high-profile engagements for corporate defendants and pro bono plaintiffs under the Alien Tort Statute, a federal statute that permits certain claims based on violations of international law.
-He has counseled clients in the emerging field of corporate social responsibility, and is a member of the Steering Committee of BASESwiki, a dispute resolution initiative of the U.N.
-Secretary General’s Special Representative on Business and Human Rights.
-He is Co-Chair of the CSR Committee of the International Bar Association.
+Mr. Stern has handled several high-profile engagements for corporate defendants and pro bono plaintiffs under the Alien Tort Statute, a federal statute that permits certain claims based on violations of international law.
+He has counseled clients in the field of corporate social responsibility, and has served as a member of the Steering Committee of BASESwiki, a dispute resolution initiative of the U.N.
+Secretary-General’s Special Representative on Business and Human Rights.

-Mr. Stern joined Morrison & Foerster’s Litigation Department in 1994 and was elected to the partnership in Fall 2000.
+Mr. Stern joined Morrison & Foerster’s Litigation Department in 1994, and was elected to the partnership in fall 2000.
 In 1992-93, he studied at the Inter-University Center for Japanese Language Studies in Yokohama, Japan.
-He is a member of Morrison & Foerster’s Pro Bono Committee.